artemxpma/ya_api_final_yatube/README.md

 pip install -r requirements.txt
 ```

-Then run the django server using next command:
+Then run the Django server using next command:
  ```sh
 python3 <path to your manage.py file> runserver
 ```

 When server is running, API documentation will be availiable at [ReDoc url](http://127.0.0.1:8000/redoc/).
+To deploy it on server using external IP our suggestion is to use Nginx and Gunicorn.
+Make sure to update Django settings file according to Django documentation.

 ##### Made by Artem Sinitsyn, curated by Ya.Practicum.